16 Comments

-Get kids active and outdoors with a backyard obstacle course.
-Obstacle courses build important gross motor skills, develop muscles, develop coordination, help motor planning, increase endurance, increase confidence, basically, all the benefits of outdoor play and physical activity that you already know about.
+Obstacle courses build important gross motor skills, develop muscles, develop coordination, help motor planning, increase endurance, increase confidence, and improve problem-solving.
+Basically all the benefits of outdoor play and physical activity that you already know about.

 Stop and start.